 AMERICAN LEGION RIDERS

-Several months ago on January 29th 2012 a new member of the American Legion family joined our post.
+Several yearss ago on January 29th 2012 a new member of the American Legion family joined our post.
 We are the American Legion Riders Chapter 238.
-Our Director, Jim Burgess is well known to you all.
-Our members come from the Legion, Auxiliary, and Sons.
-We have submitted our Bylaws and they were approved.
-We received our charter with 19 charter members on March 28th 2012.
-You can see it hanging on the wall in the hall.
+Our 1st Director, was Jim Burgess who is well known to the American Legion Family of Members and with his assistance we were able to get things done in record time.
+With members from the Legion, Auxiliary, and Sons we submitted our Bylaws.
+And, with their were approval, we received our charter with 19 charter members on March 28th 2012.
+Since that date it has been proudly posted in our meeting hall with those of our "parent" organizations.

 American Legion Riders Chapter 238